cnorick/curse-of-strahd-notes/Victor Vallakovich.md

 ## History/Info
 - Has confined himself to the attic [[area N3t]]
 	- to avoid the unwanted attention of his mother and disapproving glares of his father
-- Found an old spellbook in the mansion
+- Found an old spellbook in the mansion's library years ago and used it to teach himself magic
+- He's been busy constructing a [[Teleportation Circle]] in hopes of escaping Barovia

 ## What They Want
+- Wants to escape Barovia and get away from his parents

 ## What They Know
 [[Barovian Lore]]
+[[Vallaki lod

 ## Relations